PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * fixed ReBrokerage to require the same distribution pattern of input datasets
   * set encoded nJobs to taskID for analysis jobs
   * fixed ReBrokerage
   * propagate bad state from dashboard